How OrthoK Works in Detail

-At The Myopia Management Center At Oakbrook Optometry, your child can receive advanced myopia care to avoid higher prescriptions and an increased risk of eye disease.
-As an optometrist trained and experienced in fitting ortho-k lenses, Dr. Snyder and Dr. Tai-Bailey will carry out an eye exam and evaluate whether ortho-k is the best treatment for your child.
+At The Myopia Management Center At Oakbrook Optometry, your child can receive advanced myopia care to avoid their myopia from continually worsening and increasing the risks of eye disease.
+An optometrist trained and experienced in fitting ortho-k lenses, Dr. Snyder will carry out an eye exam and evaluate whether ortho-k is the best treatment for your child.

 The Mechanics of Ortho-K

 This might remind you of biology class back in high school, but we’ve laid out the basic science behind Ortho-K below.
 Most people believe that ortho-k lenses function as a mold to press the cornea into a new shape.
 Actually, the lens doesn’t even touch the cornea; it floats on a very thin tear film, utilizing gentle hydraulic forces to reshape the cornea.